What is GraphRAG?

 - Scalability and performance

 Many graph databases struggle with real-time, multi-hop queries at scale.
-TigerGraph handles this with native parallel traversal and distributed processing—preserving performance even at enterprise volumes. - Semantic modeling complexity
+Native parallel traversal and distributed processing would preserve performance even at enterprise volumes. - Semantic modeling complexity

 Building meaningful ontologies and relationships is a nontrivial task.
-It requires collaboration between SMEs, data architects, and AI engineers to capture both domain logic and graph structure. - LLM-graph integration
+It requires collaboration between SMEs, data architects, and AI engineers to capture both domain logic and graph structure.
+Strong ontology design also improves knowledge graph integration, making traversal and inference more efficient. - LLM-graph integration

 Bridging graph outputs into prompt templates isn’t plug-and-play.
 It must be adaptive, context-aware, and goal-aligned—especially in agentic systems that reason across sessions.